Denis Pagan

 Denis Leslie Pagan (born 24 September 1947) is a former Australian rules football coach and player in the VFL/AFL.
 Pagan is a dual AFL premiership coach, and he also won the prestigious Victoria derby in 2020 as a trainer and owner of the horse “Johnny Get Angry.”
 This victory made him the first Australian sports figure to win an AFL premiership as a coach and train a group 1 horse race winner.

 Playing career

 North Melbourne

 Pagan played 120 games for the North Melbourne Football Club between 1967 and 1974, kicking 5 goals, mainly due to his permanent spot as a hard-nosed defender in the back pocket.
 He represented Victoria in interstate matches in 1971.

 After the Grand Final loss to Richmond in 1974, Pagan was pushed out of North Melbourne by senior coach Ron Barassi and Pagan's dwindling form and the club's reassessment of its squad in the aftermath of 1974 loss was the factor that caused Pagan's departure from North Melbourne Football Club.

 South Melbourne

-Pagan then moved back to his original roots (excepting Carlton, where Barassi expelled him in 1966) to South Melbourne for two seasons, 1975 until 1976, playing 23 games and kicking 0 goals.
+Pagan then moved to South Melbourne for two seasons from 1975 until 1976, playing 23 games and kicking 0 goals.
 However, these events did not deter Pagan from his dedication to the North Melbourne football club, despite Barassi's authoritative coaching style.